eBPF Basics (Part 1)¶

 Today, we will focus on two types of hooks: system calls and uprobes.
 Next week, other types of hooks will be introduced.

-provided by eunomia-bpf.
+provided by libbpf.
 Understanding how this macro works is not crucial for

 the project, but here is a brief explanation:

-section contains the initialized data, etc.In eBPF, some custom sections are defined to indicate how to treat the code or data in these sections.
+.textsection generally contains most of the executable code, the.datasection contains the initialized data, etc.In eBPF, custom sections are defined to indicate how to treat the code or data in these sections.
 For example, you can find a section called

 You can use

-to see the sections of the eBPF program.
-After adding a hook in your eBPF program and compiling it (in the next section), you should see a new section in the output of the command.
+readelf -W -S prog.bpf.oto see the sections of the compiled eBPF program.
+After adding a hook in your eBPF program and compiling it (what we will do in the next section), you should see a new section in the output of the command.

 What you need to know is that when you want to define a hook in your eBPF